×

 This alert is triggered when the thin pool metadata usage in the volume group exceeds 85% on nodes.
 Data deletion or thin pool expansion is required.

-Uninstalling LVM Storage using the web console
+Uninstalling LVM Storage by using the web console

 You can uninstall Logical Volume Manager (LVM) Storage using the OpenShift Container Platform web console.